 As this is a Direct Enrollment Program, students will pay the Global Education Office (GEO) a Program Fee as they normally do in PatriotWeb.
 Students on GEO programs must pay the advertised program cost order to participate.
-This cost will be made in three payments (application fee + deposit + final balance).
-Students using financial aid can provide additional paperwork in lieu of deposit and final balance payments.
+This cost will be made in two payments (application fee + final balance).

 Fall/Academic Year: Early April*

 *See the bottom of this page for the exact deadlines for the upcoming term(s).